Last updated February 9, 2020

 I’ve spent a lot of time enjoying the outdoors throughout my life.
 I spent hours exploring the forest in our backyard when I was little.
 As I got older, it’s no surprise I took to hiking, camping, and road trips.
-But those activities require (at least some) gear and because we’re young adults just starting out, we’ve basically started from scratch.
-We believe that when we buy gear for the outdoors, we should support brands that help protect the places we’re exploring.
+But those activities require (at least some) gear and because we’re young adults with almost none of our own, we’ve been slowly building our collection.
+When we buy outdoor gear, Jacob and I try to support brands that protect the places we’re exploring.
 Luckily, there are many outdoor brands that give back.

 Outdoor brands are often leaders in environmental and social change, which makes sense since they’re all about getting people outside.
 If there’s no environment to enjoy, how would their brands survive?
-But it’s about more than their company’s survival to these brands and they’re run by people who truly care about the environment.
+But it’s about more than their company’s survival to these brands.
+They’re run by people who truly care about the environment.

 There’s no denying these brands have influence and they’re positioned perfectly to make a difference.
 And thankfully, many of them do.

 Outdoor brands that give back

 In such a huge industry, it can be hard to sift through all of the information.
 Which companies have quality product and help the environment?
 It quickly becomes overwhelming trying to research all of it.

 All you wanted was a new hat, but here you are reading about the shrinking parks and dying salmon.
 How did that happen?
 But more importantly, it makes you wonder what you can do to help.